matejkriz/react-native-today-widget/README.md

 AppRegistry.registerComponent('TodayWidgetExtension', () => TodayWidget);
 ```
 In place of `TodayWidget` component, you could use any JSX component.
-See [HelloToday example](https://github.com/matejkriz/react-native-today-widget/blob/master/Examples/HelloToday/index.ios.js#L30).
+See [Basic example](https://github.com/matejkriz/react-native-today-widget/blob/master/Examples/Basic/index.ios.js#L34).

 Run your app as usual:
 ```bash